timjogorman/RicherEventDescription/guidelines.md

 - She has significant risk for tumor **recurrence**.

-\textquotedbl{}recurrence" does actually carry some aspectual information (the tumor would have restarted).
+recurrence" does actually carry some aspectual information (the tumor would have restarted).
 However, because the word "recurrence" would not be aspectual in "she has risk of recurrence", we have chosen never to mark the word as an ASPECTUAL EVENT.
 Instead, this